latest nhpb_banner 1__compressed2

 List of local city, county and state assistance programs

-The local assistance programs listed below are organized by state, county and even city.
-There are organizations in local communities that provide financial help directly to people that live within their communities.
-Availability, eligibility rules, and application requirements vary by location, organization and area.
-Most local agencies require, at minimum, a photo ID, proof of hardship as well as proof of total household income.
+The programs listed on this page are organized by state, county, and city.
+These are local organizations that provide financial help directly to people who live within their communities — availability, eligibility rules, and application requirements vary by location.
+Most local agencies require, at minimum, a photo ID, proof of hardship, and documentation of total household income.
 See our Full Application Guide for a complete checklist.
-Select your state and county to find programs that operate in your area.
+Find your state and county in the listings to see which programs operate in your area.

 Alabama